rafiusks/vtasker/docs/project-todo.md

 # Project Todo List

+## Current Bugs/Issues
+- [ ] user's name not showing in the navbar | high priority
+- [ ] superadmin menu not showing in the navbar | high priority
+- [ ] /super-admin dashboard not working | high priority

 ## Board Management
 - [x] Create database schema for boards
 - [x] Implement board repository and API handlers